Hearthstone Budget Decks For Festival of Legends, Cheap Decks for Laddering in Hearthstone!

 Defining a Budget Deck

 We’re trying our best to keep the budget decks as cheap as possible while making them as strong as we can.
-Overall, builds should be roughly within the 1-2k Arcane Dust range (Dust cost listed next to decks below isn’t always accurate, since it might include Legendaries that were given away for free).
+Overall, there’s no hard cutoff, but we try to keep the decks within the 2-3k Dust range (Dust cost listed next to decks below isn’t always accurate, since it includes cards that are given away for free).
 However, their real cost is usually much lower, because players tend to own a lot of Commons / Rares used in them already.

 When it comes to Commons & Rares – it’s simple, all of them are allowed.
-It’s very easy to get a full Common & Rare collection (especially with the no duplicate rule across all rarities), and even if you’re missing some of them, they’re cheap to craft.
+It’s very easy to get a full Common & Rare collection (doubly so with the recent addition of Catch-Up Packs), and even if you’re missing some of them, they’re cheap to craft.

 Cheap Hearthstone Decks